farid-razza/create_api/README.md

 ├── controller.py     reads the JSON body and validates it ├── service.py        builds the prompt and makes the one call ├── prompt.txt        the prompt template
-├── locales.py        the 21 supported markets
+├── variations.txt    the creative angles, used when asking for more than one image ├── locales.py        the 21 supported markets
 └── requirements.txt
 ```